Oghenekaro66/Corporate-Attrition-Prediction/README.md

 ![Duplicates and Null Values](https://github.com/Oghenekaro66/Corporate-Attrition-Prediction/assets/116779227/f5469dfe-25f8-49bb-a59c-9a3fb7769e51)

-### Choosing the Best Model:
+### Choosing the Best Model
 The next phase was selecting the best model to deploy to identify the columns, in descending order, that are important for attrition prediction.
 I ran 3 different models to get the best for prediction purposes.
-The algorithms chosen are:
+The choice of algorithms are:

 1. Linear Regression
 2. Random Forest Regressor